Hildegarde Swift

 Hildegarde H. Swift (January 10, 1890 – January 10, 1977) was a writer of children's books.
-One of her books, Little Blacknose: The Story of a Pioneer was the recipient of the Newbery Honor Medal.
+One of her books, Little Blacknose received the Newbery Honor Medal.
 She is best known for her book The Railroad to Freedom.
 She won the Newbery Honor in 1933.

 Biography

 Hildegarde Swift was born in Clinton, New York on January 10, 1890.
 Her father, Author S. Hoyt was an English Literature professor at Hamilton College.
 In her younger years, she had private tutors and attended European boarding schools.
 She later graduated from Auburn High School, moving on to further her education and graduate from Smith College.
 She continued her studies at the New York School of Social Work where she worked with children, which she credits gave her, her "first real knowledge of children."

 She married Arthur L. Swift, a pastor from New York.
-Their son Hewson H. Swift was born November 8, 1920.
+Their first son Hewson H. Swift was born November 8, 1920.
 In her later years, she taught children's literature at the New School for Social Research.
 In 1929, she began to write children's books.

-Swift died on January 10, 1977.
+Swift died in Redlands, California on January 10, 1977.